Physics-Driven Local-Whole Elastic Deformation Modeling for Point Cloud Representation Learning

-$\bullet$ We propose a novel self-supervised learning method that explicitly captures the relationship between fine-grained features and whole structure in point clouds by combining physical laws with geometric modeling.
-This is also the first method to apply elastic mechanics to self-supervised learning.
+$\bullet$ We propose a novel self-supervised learning method that combines physical laws with geometric modeling and exploits force propagation to capture the relationships between local features and whole structures in point clouds.

-$\bullet$ We designed two key loss functions to learn the physical characteristics of objects: a data-fidelity loss and a physics-informed loss.
-These two loss functions work synergistically during the optimization process to enforce physical consistency in the point cloud.
+$\bullet$ We designed two key loss functions: a data-fidelity loss that aligns the predicted displacement field for geometric consistency, and a physics-informed loss that enforces force equilibrium for physical consistency.
+Together, they regularize deformation behavior in point clouds.

-$\bullet$ We demonstrate the effectiveness of our method through extensive evaluations on multiple downstream tasks, including object classification, few-shot learning, and segmentation.
+$\bullet$ We demonstrate the effectiveness of our method through extensive evaluations on multiple downstream tasks, including object classification and segmentation.
 Additionally, the incorporation of physical information enhances the understanding of 3D point clouds.